ParkinsonLab/Metatranscriptome-Workshop/README.md

 -  `7_Diamond_Protein_Map.py <Protein_database> <Contig_Map> <Gene_Map> <Output_File_For_Protein_sequences> <Unmapped_Contigs_File> <Contig_Diamond_Output> <Output_For_Unannotated_Contigs> <Unmapped_ Unassembled_Reads_File> <Unassembled_Reads_Diamond_Output> <Output_For_Unannotated_Unassembled_Reads>`

 Because the non-redundant protein database contains entries from many species, including eukaryotes, we often find that sequence reads can match multiple protein with the same score.
 From these multiple matches, we currently select the first (i.e. 'top hit').
-As mentioned in the metagenomics lecture, more sophisticated algorithms could be applied, however our current philosophy is that proteins sharing the same sequence match are likely to possess similar functions in any event; taxonomy is a seperate issue however!
+As mentioned in the metagenomics lecture, more sophisticated algorithms could be applied, however our current philosophy is that proteins sharing the same sequence match are likely to possess similar functions in any event; taxonomy is a separate issue however!

 ***Question 13: How many reads were mapped in each step?
 How many genes were the reads mapped to?
 How many proteins were the genes mapped to?***